 When You Give an Assignment, Be VERY Specific!

-I coach at a mid-sized PR firm, and in that fast-paced industry, junior people report sometimes getting assignments like:
+I coach at a New York City PR firm, and in that fast-paced industry, junior people report sometimes getting assignments like:

 Let me know how many media hits our client got.”